Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 And I just cannot go any further with this.
 I’m sure there are additional examples in the last five chapters.
 But I have had all I can take.
 My brain hurts.

-Although I have to admit I really appreciate the verdict of the “list mom” one of the discussion boards I hang out on.
+Although I have to admit I really appreciate the verdict of the “list mom” one of the discussion boards I was hanging out on when DHs was released.
 She says; “This is my favorite book in the series!
 It’s so messed-up we can talk about it for YEARS!”

 And y’know what?
 We have.